Sebecc/QA-Portfolio/POSTMAN/Simple Books API/TestCases/GET_Books.md

 ### Expected result

--available contains only true or false
+- available contains only true or false
 - type contains only fiction or non-fiction